Adélia Josefina de Castro Fonseca

-Adélia Josefina de Castro Fonseca (Salvador, Bahia, 24 November 1827 — Rio de Janeiro, 9 December 1920) was a Brazilian poet.
+Adélia Josefina de Castro Fonseca (24 November 1827 in Salvador, Bahia – 9 December 1920 in Rio de Janeiro) was a Brazilian poet.
 Her parents were Justiniano de Castro Rebello and Adriana de Castro Rebello.
 She married Inácio Joaquim da Fonseca.
 She published her poems in newspapers and books, and was a constant collaborator with the Almanaque de lembranças luso-brasileiro.

 Towards the end of her life, she entered the Convent of Santa Teresa, in Rio de Janeiro, adopting the name of Mother Maria José de Jesús.